 In November 1997, the Arizona State Board of Education adopted rules regarding the evaluation of educators applying for state certifications.
 The rules require that applicants for teacher certification pass both a test of subject knowledge and a test of professional knowledge.
 The Arizona Educator Exams (AEPA or NES) were designed to ensure that each certified teacher or administrator has the necessary knowledge to teach or lead in Arizona public schools.

-For more information (test selection, dates, fees, registration, study guides, etc.) on Arizona’s Educator Exams, see: LINK
+For more information (test selection, dates, fees, registration, study guides, etc.) on Arizona’s Educator Exams, see: Required Arizona Educator Exams

 Comparable Out-Of-State Exams

-Comparable out-of-state exams can only be used under the rules of Reciprocity.
-If you are completing a State Board approved program you must take and pass the appropriate NES or AEPA exams for the program you are completing.
-If you already hold an Arizona certificate, you must take the appropriate NES or AEPA exam(s) for the certificate or additional approved area you are applying for.
+Comparable out-of-state exams will only be accepted under the rules of Reciprocity.
+Individuals who are completing an Arizona State Board approved program must take and pass the appropriate NES or AEPA exams for the program you are completing.
+Lists will be updated periodically as new information is obtained.
 These versions supersede any previous versions.
-Lists will be updated periodically as new information is obtained.

 - Scores 10 years or older will not be accepted.